I’m not formally educated on our justice system but I know what I’ve seen and experienced

-Imagine having a mental illness or mental disability of some sort.
-That could be depression and anxiety, ADHD or a number of other things.
+Imagine having a mental illness or disability of some sort.
+That could be depression and anxiety, ADHD or a number of other things, physical and/or mental.

-Imagine that in your angst, you find something that brings you respite, if only for a few minutes or hours – something that makes you feel good for a change.
+In your struggle to feel happiness, you discover something that brings you respite, if only for a few minutes or hours: something that makes you feel good for a change.
 Drugs, alcohol, other addictions; who wouldn’t want to feel happy or escape?

 God forbid you speak up for yourself or correct a mistake they’ve made.
-They will assign nefarious motivations to your actions and claim you aren’t taking responsibility.
+They will claim you aren’t taking responsibility.
 They may say you have a victim mentality.
-They are programmed to doubt anything you say in your defense.
-You need help but instead you are treated like the most hardened of criminals.
+They are prepped to shrug off anything you say in your own defense.

 Public defenders can’t do their jobs properly and some don’t seem to want to.
-Once I was waiting for my turn in court in Issaquah Washington when I heard a public defender confer with a disabled veteran who made noises he couldn’t help.
-After his client left the building, this so-called public defender went up to the clerk’s window and proceeded to make noises like his client and said to the court clerk “can you imagine spending an hour with that”?
+Once I was waiting in Issaquah Washington when I heard a public defender confer with a disabled veteran who made noises he couldn’t help.
+After his client left, the public defender approached the clerk’s window and loudly mimicked the disabled man’s outbursts.
+He said to the court clerk “can you imagine spending an hour with that”?
 His name is Shawn McCully.

-I’ve had enough.
-I’ve seen enough.
-My heart breaks for those who are pushed around and can’t defend themselves.
-It boils my blood.
+My heart breaks for those who can’t defend themselves.
 I do not appreciate apathy and I don’t respect those who are so careless with the lives of others.

 To cope, I help others as much as I can.
 I study the laws so I can stand up for myself and others.
 I challenge those who are abusing the system but risk retaliation.

 Every once in a while, though, I get to see the look on the face of an abuser when they realize the person they thought was their prey is smiling at them…